Living Standard — Last Updated 13 May 2026

 elementWithLocalAttributes["attributes"] does

-not sanitizer config list contains attrName, and if "data-" is not a prefix of attribute's local name or attribute's namespace is not null or
+not contain attrName, and if "data-" is not a prefix of attribute's local name or attribute's namespace is not null or

 Otherwise: